From fable-ish

 Read only the reference needed for the current task:

-references/workflow.md: mode selection, work-unit loop, optional review passes.references/verification.md: choosing and reporting proof.references/final-report.md: concise final report format.npx claudepluginhub chrisryugj/fable-ish --plugin fable-ishApplies Fable-inspired discipline to coding work: inspect before acting, track goals and findings, ground conclusions in evidence, verify before completion.
+references/workflow.md: mode selection, work-unit loop, optional review passes.references/verification.md: choosing and reporting proof.references/final-report.md: concise final report format.npx claudepluginhub chrisryugj/fable-ish --plugin fable-ishApplies Fable-inspired workflow discipline: inspect before acting, track goals and findings, ground conclusions in evidence, verify before completion, and adapt prompt guidance without identity claims.

 Applies adversarial fresh-context review to non-trivial decisions in code.
 Use when correctness matters more than speed, in unfamiliar code, or for high-stakes operations.